hacknicity/MedicalIDRecord-PressKit/README.md

 ### Availability
 Medical ID Record is a universal app available worldwide for iPhone, iPad and Apple Watch and requires iOS 11 and watchOS 4 or later.
-Some features require iOS/iPadOS 13 or 14.
+Some features require iOS/iPadOS 13 or later.

 ### Web Sites